felipeserna/holbertonschool-machine_learning/supervised_learning/0x09-transfer_learning/README.md

 Write a python script that trains a convolutional neural network to classify the CIFAR 10 dataset.

-In the same file, write a function def preprocess_data(X, Y): that pre-processes the data for your model
+In the same file, write a function def preprocess_data(X, Y): that pre-processes the data for your model.

 **1. "Research is what I'm doing when I don't know what I'm doing."**
     - Wernher von Braun